DannyNemer/ill-formed-opts/README.md

 ### <a id="illFormedOpts"></a>`illFormedOpts(schema, [options], [ignoreUndefined])`
 <a href="#illFormedOpts">#</a> [&#x24C8;](https://github.com/DannyNemer/ill-formed-opts/blob/master/illFormedOpts.js#L140 "View in source")

-Checks if `options` adheres to `schema`, thereby simulating static function arguments (i.e., type checking and parameter count).
+Checks if `options` adheres to `schema`, thereby simulating static function arguments (i.e., type checking and arity).
 <br>
 <br>
 Prints descriptive, helpful errors messages when `options` is ill-formed, including the line number of the offending function call.